 Eyelid Surgery (Blepharoplasty)

 Bagginess, droopiness, and signs of age and exhaustion around the eyes can be corrected with eyelid surgery, medically known as blepharoplasty.
-Dr. John T. Cozzone and Dr. Luis A. Zapiach with Art Plastic Surgery can give you a more youthful, rested aesthetic with this effective procedure.
+Board-certified plastic surgeons Luis A. Zapiach, MD and John T. Cozzone, MD can give you a more youthful, rested aesthetic with this effective procedure.
 Eyelid surgery can work wonders with diminishing the appearance of aging and stress that may be causing you to look older than you really are.

-Please contact our practice to schedule a consultation for eyelid surgery (blepharoplasty).
+Please contact our practice at 201-345-3518 to schedule a consultation for eyelid surgery (blepharoplasty).

 Eyelid Surgery Procedure